ministryofjustice/kubernetes-pod-broadcaster/.github/README.md

 ```

 Then, create a deployment and service in your cluster.
 An example manifest is provided in the `examples` directory.

+You will need to create a service account, role, and role binding to allow the application to query the Kubernetes API for pods.
+Example manifests are provided in the `examples` directory.
+On the MoJ Cloud Platform, these are created with the service account terraform module.

 Finally create a service to expose the deployment.
 An example manifest is provided in the `examples` directory.